juniorsundarCasual/TGT/vault/volume-3.chapter-182.md

 Marek jolted, and without wasting a second longer he got to work dissipating the formation.
 With a wave of his hand, the Life-and-Death Formation was deactivated.
 With his position as an Elder, he had the authority to do so.
 However, the Irrationality Formation was not within his control.
 It could only be controlled by those expressly allowed by the Sect Leader.
 In this case, the girl who was in the process of ceasing to exist had the key.
 However, she was barely in any condition to do so.

 Hence, Marek deffered to Al, since he acknolwedge the man's prowess with anything intellectual in nature.
 Al didn't need to see or hear Marek's go-ahead as he immediately got to work.
 The ritual formation in question was subtle, in that it was bundle amidst a series of other formations concentrated on the field.
 For any other mage, it would have been a chore that would take a few hours to decipher.
-However, the convoluted bundle unravelled like a loosly tied knot in Al's mind.
+However, the convoluted bundle unravelled like a loosely tied knot in Al's mind.
 He could immediatley pinpoint the weakness of the formation and attacked it with distributed |Magic Missles| that hit their targets in a specific order.

 Right as the last missle hit one of the strategic nexuses of the formation, a single foreign word escaped from Markus' lips.
 The name pierced through the inhuman shriek emanating from the void-black ball in front of him, which was flanked by revolving debris.